rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 The rest of this passage is rather straightforward: a "waist sword" three shaku and three sun (~1 m) long defeating \[a sword measuring\] nine sun and five bu (~28 cm).
 To an uninitiated reader, this may sound obvious; recall, however, that iai is applied at extremely close range, where the shorter sword would normally have an overwhelming advantage -- even more so considering that both swords are sheathed at the onset.
 In the first place, wearing such a long sword at the waist like an uchigatana would have been highly unorthodox, as it would have been very difficult to draw.
 Note 2 in the Tetsugi no maki adds that a person of average height (a crossed-out part specifies a height of 5 shaku 2-3 sun; ~160 cm) should be able to draw a sword of 3 shaku 3 sun, with the implication that this is the maximum length that can be drawn from the waist by a person of that height.

 Note 3 says that the short sword of 9 sun 5 bu can only be drawn at the range of 9 sun 5 bu.
-The wording seems to refer to the effective range (間合 *ma-ai*) of the short sword rather than the exact distance, as the short sword itself is only referred to by its measurement in the whole text.
+The wording seems to refer to the effective range (間合 *ma-ai*) of the short sword rather than the exact distance.
 Rephrasing, then, the short sword can only be drawn at its own effective range.

 > 柄口六寸\[4\]勝之妙不思義之極意一國一人\[5\]之相傳也